alwaysOnlineYou/ComfyUI-AlwaysOnline/README_en.md

 |------|
 |Pure text reverse inference supports inference modes: sdpa, flash_attention_2.
 To use flash_attention_2, first install its dependencies:
 ```
-pip install flash-attn --no-build-isolation|
+pip install flash-attn --no-build-isolation
 ```

 # For detailed node usage, see below.
-After installation, you can browse example workflows under Templates > ComfyUI-AlwaysOnline in the workflow browser, or download them from the exampl_workflows folder in this repository.
+After installation, you can browse example workflows under Templates > ComfyUI-AlwaysOnline in the workflow browser, or download them from the example_workflows folder in this repository.

 ## 🚬 Dynamic Watermark Generator Instructions